fieldtrip/website/workshop/baci2017/inverseproblem.md

 #### Exercise 3

 {% include markup/info %}
 Changing parameters of the forward model influences the Inverse solutions.
-Play around with different parameters of the BEM forward model (e.g. changing conductivity values) and redo the inverse solution.
+Play around with different parameters of the BEM forward model (e.g., changing conductivity values) and redo the inverse solution.
 If you need more input for this please ask us!
 {% include markup/end %}

 ## Summary and suggested further reading